emilkolvigraun/SDK-Like-Framework-For-OPCFoundation-Standard-Stack/README.md

-# Wrapper for the OPC UA C# Stack
+# A minimal SDK-Like framework for using the OPCFoundation Standard Stack

-This is a wrapper for the OPC UA stack which can be [found here](https://github.com/OPCFoundation/UA-.NETStandard).
+The standard OPCFoundation stack can be [found here.](https://github.com/OPCFoundation/UA-.NETStandard).

 To use it, please install the OPCFoundation standard stack through NuGet: